Melonie Diaz: Career

 In 2014 she appeared briefly on an episode of Girls as Susan, a friend of Jessa Johansson's.
 That same year she appeared in Ryan Piers Williams' film X/Y alongside America Ferrera as well as The Cobbler starring Adam Sandler.

 In February 2018, Diaz was cast in the lead role of Mel Vera in The CW's fantasy drama series Charmed, a reboot of the 1998 series of the same name.
 The reboot "centers on three sisters in a college town who discover they are witches".

 Diaz co-starred in the dystopian thriller The First Purge, the prequel to 2013's The Purge and the fourth installment in The Purge franchise.
 The film was released July 4, 2018.

 Personal life

 Diaz is married to singer Octavio Genera, having eloped during the COVID-19 pandemic.
-She announced her pregnancy with their first child in March of 2021.Their daughter was born on July 20, 2021.
+She announced her pregnancy with their first child in March 2021.
+Their daughter was born on July 20, 2021.